 Gorgeous Shoulder-Length Locs

-Shoulder-grazing hair like Halle Bailey's still gives ample opportunity to play with texture.
-Twists at her scalp create an intricate side part.
+Shoulder-grazing hair like Halle Bailey's still gives ample opportunity to play with locs and texture.

 While medium-length hair doesn't allow for as many opportunities to create intricate chignons, accessories like clips and jewels can elevate a simple style.
-Saoirse Ronan pairs a low bun with a jeweled butterfly.
+Here it how to copy Saoirse Ronan's elegant look.